 Why can potatoes?

-1. To have homegrown potatoes year-round.
 Potatoes store well in cold storage.
-By optimal conditions in a root clear, they will last for at least 8 months.
-In our cold room, which is a former coal room, the potatoes last easily 6 months.
+Under optimal conditions in a root-clear, they will last at least 8 months.
+In our DIY root cellar room, which is a former coal room, the potatoes last easily 6 months.
 As you know, there are 12 months in a year, not 6 or 8.

 If we want to eat homegrown potatoes year-round, pressure canning them is a great option.
 In this case, the potatoes do not have to be canned in the fall.
 I usually do it during the winter months when there is more time and heating up the kitchen is welcomed.

 Having canned potatoes during the busy summer months is great.
-It makes an instant easy meal.
+It makes an instant, easy meal.
 For example, here is freshly harvested cabbage with roasted potatoes that were canned.
 Yum!

 2. If you harvest many small and/or immature potatoes.